 My dad’s proudest achievement was raising me and my sister.
 To make the most of my part of his legacy, I have to aspire to be my best, truest self in all that I do.
 Including my business.

 And in that sense, I hope everyone I work with going forward will also be touched by my dad’s life.

 Last fall I took on a BIG project that, on its surface, seems unrelated to the work I now feel called to do — except that it was in support of Chrysalis, an organization that’s so aligned with what matters most to me.

-The project I took on was to conceive of and lead a crowdfunding project for Chrysalis to raise funds to transform a rundown space into a beautiful new home for the organization and its program participants.
+That project?
+Conceiving of and leading a crowdfunding project to transform a rundown space into a beautiful new home for Chrysalis and its program participants.

-That online learning community I’ve been dreaming of?
-It’s now possible.
+That online learning community I’ve been dreaming of creating?

 I feel such gratitude to YOU, as well — my clients and colleagues, past and future.